 Some HSA providers might not offer the option to invest your balance at all, or might offer options that charge hefty fees for the privilege.
 Some HSAs limit your investment options to expensive mutual funds whose fees can eat away at your balance over the long term, meaning your savings will grow much more slowly in an HSA than a specifically designed retirement account.

 By contrast, many true retirement plans have specially designed investment options, such as target-date funds, that make saving for retirement easy.

 3. The Rules for HSAs Could Change

 Finally, just because HSAs are great for retirement savings now doesn’t mean that they will be 20, 30, or 40 years from now.
-The government could change the rules for how you can use the money in the account.
+The government could change the rules for how retirees can use their HSA balance.
 For example, the IRS may add a time limit for withdrawing funds after you incur a medical expense.

 Future changes may make it harder to use the money you have in the account or alter the tax implications, which could limit its usefulness as a retirement savings vehicle.

 HSAs can be a good way to save for retirement, but you need to have a high-deductible health plan to be eligible for one.
 Furthermore, you must be able to cover out-of-pocket medical expenses by other means in order to make the most of these accounts as retirement savings vehicles.

 For most people, 401(k)s and IRAs will be the main methods of saving for retirement.
 Don’t forget that you can also benefit from opening a taxable brokerage account if you want to invest for long-term goals beyond retirement.